zenaan/quick-fixes-ftfw/vim/README.md

 briefly known in the Editorconfig world as `max_line_indicator` (which of course should never be set per-project, only per-user).

-*Keys:*
+**Keys:**
- - Clean up vimrc by moving related groups of config to sub-files and `so group1.vim` / `source group2.vim`; load such a file from within Vim with e.g. `:so grp3.vim`.
+ - Clean up vimrc by moving related groups of config to sub-files and do `so group1.vim` or `source group2.vim` in your vimrc; load such a file whilst running Vim with e.g. `:so grp3.vim`.

  - Group functions into importable/ sourceable sub-files (rather than all in `vimrc`).